| Title: | Global Triangular and Penta-Hexagonal Grids Based on Tessellated Icosahedra |

 ( |

-s so they can be fitted to and can be plotted by using trigrid
+trigrid or a hexagrid object.The function is used to resolve and resample data stored in SpatRasters and facelayers so they can be fitted to and can be plotted by using trigrid or hexagrid objects.

 The function applies different resampling algorithms.
 Currently there are only two implemented methods, one for upscaling and one for downscaling.
 The downscaling method "average" will tabluate all face centers from the high resolution grid that fall on a coarse resolution cell and average them.
 The upscaling method "ebaa" (edge breakpoint area approximation) will estimate the areas covered by the high resolution cells using the number of edge breakpoints.